Nikolija777/Physics-Practicum/Spreading of a flu/README.md

-# Spreading of a flu
+# :boom: Spreading of a flu

 In order to check my understanding of class lectures and exercises, I decided to code a program that investigate spreading of a flu.
-In the file 'Spreading a flu.pdf' the procedure is explained.
+In the file 'Spreading of a flu.pdf' the procedure is explained. :alien: